 Who & Where We are

 The MPIDR was founded in 1996.
 Currently, around 130 scientists and 40 technical and administrative staff work at the MPIDR.
-The director of the Institute is James W. Vaupel.
+Directors of the Institute are James W. Vaupel and Mikko Myrskylä.
 The Institute is based in Rostock, a vibrant city with a rich maritime history located near the Baltic Sea coast.